KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

 Either constant or animated values may be bound.

-It is assumed that the existing animation declarations can be used to reference the procedural input.
-(To validate: if a sampler `target` can be used to reference a procedural graph input)
+### Animation Binding

+Animation bindings in glTF can be considered to equivalent to connection bindings in the context of MaterialX and OpenUSD.
+As all nodes must be contained within a procedural graph, only immediate child input nodes can be connected to and thus animated.
+That is, it is disallowed to "poke" inside of a graph and connect to interior  node inputs.

+Any existing nodes in MaterialX or OpenUSD dealing with animation are ignored.

+| Further discussion is required to determine how the [animation pointer extension](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_animation_pointer/README.md) will behave with procedural node inputs.

-#### Texture Binding
+#### Texture / Image Binding

 An `input` reference to an image is represented by an index to a `texture` element within the `textures` array object.
 If mapping from a MaterialX `filename`, then the resolved `filename` string can be used for the corresponding `image` source uri.